priyanka-borate/A03/README.md

 11. After review, if your changes are approved, they can be merged into the original codebase.
 The repository maintainer can review the changes and click on the "Merge pull request" button.
 12. Finally, delete the branch that you just merged into the main branch by going to the "Branches" tab, selecting the branch, and clicking on "Delete branch."

-#Glossary Definitions:
+##H2 Glossary Definitions:
+Alt-H2

-Branch: A separate copy of the codebase that allows developers to work on different features or changes simultaneously without affecting the main codebase.
+**Branch**: A separate copy of the codebase that allows developers to work on different features or changes simultaneously without affecting the main codebase.

-Clone: To create a local copy of a repository on your machine so that you can work on it locally.
+**Clone**: To create a local copy of a repository on your machine so that you can work on it locally.

-Commit: A snapshot of changes made to the codebase that is saved in the repository's history.
+**Commit**: A snapshot of changes made to the codebase that is saved in the repository's history.
 Each commit includes a message describing the changes made.

-Fetch: Retrieves changes from a remote repository and updates the local repository's references, but does not merge them with the local branch.
+**Fetch**: Retrieves changes from a remote repository and updates the local repository's references, but does not merge them with the local branch.

-Git: A version control system that allows multiple developers to work on the same codebase and keep track of changes over time.
+**Git**: A version control system that allows multiple developers to work on the same codebase and keep track of changes over time.

-GitHub: A web-based hosting service for Git repositories that provides a platform for collaboration and code sharing.
+**GitHub**: A web-based hosting service for Git repositories that provides a platform for collaboration and code sharing.

-Merge: Combines two or more branches or commits into a single branch.
+**Merge**: Combines two or more branches or commits into a single branch.

-Merge Conflict: When Git encounters conflicting changes between two branches or commits being merged, it presents a merge conflict that requires manual resolution.
+**Merge Conflict**: When Git encounters conflicting changes between two branches or commits being merged, it presents a merge conflict that requires manual resolution.

-Push: Uploads local changes to a remote repository.
+**Push**: Uploads local changes to a remote repository.

-Pull: Retrieves changes from a remote repository and merges them with the local branch.
+**Pull**: Retrieves changes from a remote repository and merges them with the local branch.

-Remote: A reference to a repository on a remote server that is used to synchronize changes between the local and remote repositories.
+**Remote**: A reference to a repository on a remote server that is used to synchronize changes between the local and remote repositories.

-Repository: A central location where code is stored and managed.
+**Repository**: A central location where code is stored and managed.
 It includes the complete history of all changes made to the codebase.